 In some countries LPG is widely available, in other counties not at all.
 In countries with natural gas, CNG is often available at fuel stations rather than LPG.

 Domestic LPG tanks on campervans are illegal in some counties (Andorra is one I believe) and they must be removed before a vehicle can be registered there!
-I think that vehicles with LPG tanks (domestic or otherwise) are not permitted in the Channel Tunnel (UK to France).
+I think that vehicles with LPG tanks greater than 47kg are not permitted in the Channel Tunnel (UK to France).

 LPG tanks (and cylinders) should be emptied before shipping a vehicle, though they are rarely checked.
 Some LPG filling stations in Europe may refuse to fill domestic LPG tanks because of "insurance issues".